Maximising the DUNE early physics output with current experiments: Optimizing the neutrino-antineutrino runs

 It is now well known that neutrino and antineutrino oscillation probabilities suffer from the same form of hierarchy-$\dcp$ degeneracy \cite{novat2k}.
-However, the octant-$\dcp$ degeneracy has the opposite form for neutrinos and antineutrinos~\cite{suprabhoctant}.
-Thus, inclusion of an antineutrino run helps in lifting this degeneracy for most of the values of $\dcp$ \cite{uma-suprabh}.
-Therefore for hierarchy and octant the optimum balance between neutrino and antineutrino run depends on the type and extent of degeneracy that afflicts its measurement.
-But the situation is different for detection of CP violation.
-For the T2K experiment, it has been shown that once the octant degeneracy has been lifted by including some amount of antineutrino data, further antineutrino run does not help much in CP discovery; in fact it is then better to run with neutrinos to gain in statistics \cite{Ghosh:2014zea}.
+However, the octant-$\dcp$ degeneracy has the opposite form for neutrinos and antineutrinos~\cite{suprabhoctant,minakata_cp}.
+Thus, inclusion of an antineutrino run helps in lifting this degeneracy for most of the values of $\dcp$ \cite{suprabhlbnelbno}.
+For measurement of $\dcp$, it has been shown for T2K that the antineutrino run is required only for those true hierarchy-octant-$\dcp$ combination for which octant degeneracy is present \cite{Ghosh:2014zea}.
+Once this degeneracy is lifted by including some amount of antineutrino data, further antineutrino run does not help much in CP discovery; in fact it is then better to run with neutrinos to gain in statistics \cite{Ghosh:2014zea}.
 But this conclusion may change for a different baseline and matter effect.
 From Fig.~\ref{fig:beamprofile} we see that for \nova\ the oscillation peak does not coincide with the flux peak.
 Around the energy where the flux peaks, the probability spectra with $\dcp = \pm0, 180^\circ$ are not equidistant from the $\dcp = \pm 90^\circ$ spectra.
 For antineutrino mode the curves for $\pm 90^\circ$ switch position.
 Hence for neutrinos $\dcp = 0^\circ$ is closer to $\dcp = -90^\circ$ and $\dcp = 180^\circ$ is closer to $\dcp = 90^\circ$, while the opposite is true for antineutrinos.
-This gives a synergy and hence running in both neutrino an antineutrino modes can be helpful.
+This gives a synergy and hence running in both neutrino and antineutrino modes can be helpful.
 For T2K the energy where the flux peak occurs coincides with the oscillation peak.
 At this point the curves for $\dcp = 0, 180^\circ$ are equidistant from $\dcp = \pm 90^\circ$ and hence this synergy is not present.
 Thus, the role of antineutrino run is only to lift the octant degeneracy.
-In what follows we have varied the proportion of neutrino and antineutrino runs to ascertain what is the optimal combination.
+The recent hint of $\dcp$ from T2K~\cite{t2k_dcphint} already gives us some evidence of the octant (see Table XXVIII in Ref.~\cite{t2k_dcphierocthint}, or Ref.~\cite{Ghosh:2014zea}).
+Moreover, \nova\ and DUNE will collect far more data with antineutrinos than T2K.
+Thus, the inclusion of antineutrino run at T2K does not make much difference to our results.
+In the following we have varied the proportion of neutrino and antineutrino runs at DUNE to ascertain what is the optimal combination.
 The adequate exposure is split into various combinations of neutrinos and antineutrinos -- 1/6$\ \nu$ + 5/6$\ \nubar$, 2/6$\ \nu$ + 4/6$\ \nubar$, ...
 6/6$\ \nu$ + 0/6$\ \nubar$.
 The intermediate configuration 3/6$\ \nu$ + 3/6$\ \nubar$ corresponds to the equal-run configuration used in the other sections.
 For convenience of notation, these configurations are referred to simply as 1+5, etc., i.e. without appending the `/6'.
 The results are shown in Fig.~\ref{fig:nuopt}.